Mystic Seaport Museum

 Mystic, CT

-In 2008, Oudens Ello Architecture began a collaboration with Mystic Seaport on the design of an ambitious, all-weather waterfront museum building.
-Schematic design for the two-story, 55,000 square foot museum facility was completed in 2009.
-The design exercise served to inform Mystic Seaport's current plans for a more modest transformation of the north end of campus.
+In 2008, Oudens Ello Architecture began a collaboration with Mystic Seaport Museum to design an ambitious, all-weather waterfront museum facility.
+Schematic design for the two-story, 55,000-square-foot building was completed in 2009.
+While the project was not realized as envisioned, the design process informed Mystic Seaport’s more modest transformation of the north end of the campus with the realization of the Thompson Exhibition Building in 2016.

-Acting as a gateway to Mystic Seaport for visitors arriving from I-95, the proposed facility was intended to become the visitor services hub and entry point at the north end of the Seaport campus.
-The museum building includes new temporary and permanent exhibition galleries, a 200-seat theater and a waterfront dining facility, all of which are organized around the Great Hall, a dramatic, light-filled central events and large objects exhibit space overlooking the Mystic River to the west and the Seaport Village to the south.
-The new exhibition spaces feature immersive, state-of-the-art exhibits designed by the UK exhibit design firm, Haley Sharpe Design.
-The facility also features a climate-controlled bridge between the new building and Rossie Mill, a repurposed 19th-century velvet mill currently housing Mystic Seaport's research and collection storage operations.
-The bridge element, in itself a literal gateway, fully spans Greenmanville Avenue (Route 27), offering safe passage of patrons and artifacts over the busy street.
+Conceived as a gateway to Mystic Seaport for visitors arriving from I-95, the proposed facility was intended to serve as the primary visitor services hub and entry point at the north end of the Seaport campus.
+The program included new temporary and permanent exhibition galleries, a 200-seat theater, and a waterfront dining venue, all organized around the Great Hall—a dramatic, light-filled central space designed to accommodate events and large-scale object displays, with views to the Mystic River to the west and Seaport Village to the south.
+Exhibition spaces were planned to feature immersive, state-of-the-art exhibits developed in collaboration with UK-based Haley Sharpe Design.

-The proposed building recalls the scale and form of the wharf buildings and ships that occupied the site at the turn of the century.
-The wooden underbelly of the Great Hall’s inverted roof evokes a ship’s hull “on the ways”.
-The project features sustainable design initiatives such as geothermal wells, passive solar, natural ventilation, radiant heating and cooling, and an expansive photovoltaic array.
+Architecturally, the building referenced the scale and character of the historic wharf buildings and vessels that once occupied the site.
+The wooden soffit of the Great Hall’s inverted roof evoked the form of a ship’s hull “on the ways.”
+Sustainable design strategies included geothermal wells, passive solar design, natural ventilation, radiant heating and cooling systems, and a large photovoltaic array.